 The Southern Appalachian salamander occurs in the Unicoi and Great Smoky Mountains of east TN.
 Very similar to and known to hybridize with, Red-cheeked and Northern Slimy Salamanders.

-Description: A large, black salamander (4.75 to 6.75 inches in length) with scattered small white spots on dorsum.
-White spots on sides are larger than on back.
-Small red spots may occur on legs.
+Description: A large, black salamander (4.75 to 6.75 inches in length) with scattered small white spots on the dorsum.
+White spots on the sides are larger than on the back.
+Small red spots may occur on the legs.
 Chin is lighter than the slate gray belly.

-- Red-cheeked Salamander lacks white spots on back.
+- Red-cheeked Salamander lacks white spots on the back.

-- Northern Slimy Salamander has more, and larger, white spots on back and sides.
+- Northern Slimy Salamander has more, and larger, white spots on the back and sides.

-- Tellico Salamander is smaller and has brass-colored spots on back.
+- Tellico Salamander is smaller and has brass-colored spots on the back.

 Habitat: Found under rocks, logs, and leaf litter in moist forested woodlands, especially mountain valleys.